nathan-nakatsuka/scRNA_Reproducibility/README.md

 The UCell_AUC_code.R document has example code for obtaining UCell scores from gene sets and using them to test case-control statuses in held out datasets.

-The GSEA_SumRank.R document has example code for pathway reproducibility analyses, which uses Gene Set Enrichment Analysis (GSEA) on each dataset, ranks each pathway by p-value and then assesses for pathways consistently found to be up- or down-regulated.
+The SumRank_GSEAPathways.R document has example code for pathway reproducibility analyses, which uses Gene Set Enrichment Analysis (GSEA) on each dataset, ranks each pathway by p-value and then assesses for pathways consistently found to be up- or down-regulated.

 ## <p>Run Time:</p>